Pages 48-49: "Own Your Own Home" & the Red Scare

 Page 51: Not in My Back Yard.
 Recently there has been a rise in YIMBYism (Yes in My Back Yard), advocating for more affordable neighborhoods through the addition of mixed-housing types and public transit.

 Corbusier hovers over his model of towers on a superblock.

-Corbusier's 1923 drawing of the functional city: towers in a park, plus highways.
+Corbusier's 1923 drawing of the Functional City: towers in a park, plus highways.

-Modernism comes to Detroit in the 1950s: the Jeffries Towers and the John Lodge Freeway
+The Functional City comes to Detroit in the 1950s: the Jeffries Towers and the John Lodge Freeway

 Corbusier's Plan Voisin for Paris—never built.